isomerpages/moe-chijolotn/_school-information/School Rules.md

 <li>
 <p>All students are required to attend school daily during the school terms.
-Under the Singapore Compulsory Education Act, " a child of compulsory school age shall attend regular as a pupil at a national primary school" .</p>
+Under the Singapore Compulsory Education Act, " a child of compulsory school age shall attend regularly as a pupil at a national primary school" .</p>
 </li>
 <li>
-<p>The school curriculum designed to be implemented over 40 weeks, prepared
+<p>The school curriculum designed to be implemented over 40 weeks, prepares
 students academically for the subsequent levels.
 Much of what is taught is progressive and builds on concepts/content previously taught.
 As such, students should not be absent from school during term time, even if the